-Regular employees who have completed their probationary period will accrue sick leave credits at the rate of one day per month to a maximum of 156 days.
-Upon completion of their probationary period, an employee will be credited with sick leave back to the employee's starting date.
+Regular employees who have completed their probationary period will accrue sick leave credits at the rate of one day per month to a maximum of 90 days.
+Upon completion of their probationary period, an employee will be credited with sick leave back to the employee's starting date, although the employee would be entitled to paid sick leave in accordance with paragraph 1 above after 90 consecutive days of employment.
 Upon request, an employee will be advised in writing of the balance of her sick leave credits.
+If an employee leaves the organization before the sick leave credit hours have been earned, deductions will be applied to employee's final compensation payment.

-- (c) Each sick leave day will be compensated at 80% of the employee's regular rate of pay. - (d) All sick leave credits are cancelled when an employee's employment is terminated.
+- (c) Each sick leave day will be compensated at 100% of the employee's regular rate of pay. - (d) All sick leave credits are cancelled when an employee's employment is terminated. - (e) In the event of a pressing emergency such as serious household or domestic emergency including illness in the employees immediate family where no one in the employee's home other than the employee can provide for the care of the family member, the Executive Director of their designate may grant up to three (3) personal leave working days.
+Such leave will be charged against earned sick leave.